alex-bruce/MHQI-revamp/README.md

 ### Data transfer layout

 * `Dashboard Data Transfer` contains the data transfer code.
-This is for transferring data from mixed inputs to open data format ready for use in the app.
+This is for transferring data from the Weekly Data Folder to the Dashboard Inputs folder ready for use in the app.

 * `dashboard_data_transfer.R` is the script for doing the transfer

-* `Transfer Scripts` contains individual scripts called from `dashboard_data_transfer.R`

 ### App code layout